reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-develop.rst

      <https://packaging.python.org/glossary/#term-distribution-package>`_ and
      which additionally uses the :doc:`reahl component infrastructure <../component/introduction>`.

-Create a component by `creating a setuptools package with 'pyproject.toml' and 'setup.cfg' files <define_component>`_.
+Create a component by `creating a setuptools package with 'pyproject.toml' files <define_component>`_.

 You did this above by running::